Itabari Njeri

 Itabari Njeri is an American journalist, novelist, and memoirist.

 Life

 Njeri was raised in Brooklyn and Harlem.
-She graduated from Boston University, and Columbia University with an M.S.
+She graduated from Boston University with a BSc, then from Columbia University with an MS.

-In 1978, she joined the Miami Herald, and then The Los Angeles Times.
+In 1978, she joined the Miami Herald, and then later accepted a position at the Los Angeles Times.

+In 1992, she was a finalist for the Pulitzer Prize for Criticism.

-In 1995, she was writer in residence at Washington University in St. Louis.
-She studied at Harvard University.
+In 1995, she was appointed writer-in-residence and visiting lecturer at Washington University in St. Louis.
+She then pursued a PhD in the history of American civilization at Harvard University, focusing on race, gender, and violence in US film and literature.

-Her work appeared in Harper's.
+Her work has appeared in Harper's Magazine.